rickardgarnau-byte/stock-data-pipeline/README.md

 | 3 – Automated data fetching | ✅ Done | `yfinance` integration, daily scheduling, full ELT pipeline |
 | 4 – Linux & Docker | ✅ Done | Dockerfile for FastAPI, full containerization |
 | 5 – Dashboard / Visualization | ✅ Done | Top gainers/losers/volume endpoints, live HTML dashboard |

+## LLM usage:
+LLM was used as an interactive support during development – not to generate finished code, but as a complement to googling and documentation when I got stuck.